Lorenzo Sonego: 2023: 100th career wins, Miami & French Opens fourth rounds

-2024: Fourth ATP title
+2024–2025: Major quarterfinal, ATP title

 Ranked No. 57 at the 2024 Monte-Carlo Masters, he entered as a lucky loser directly into the second round as a replacement for third seed Carlos Alcaraz after his late withdrawal due to injury, and defeated Felix Auger-Aliassime being 2-5 down in the second set to reach the round of 16.

-Seeded tenth at the 2024 Winston-Salem Open, he reached his first ATP semifinal since July 2023 with a win over 15th seed Pavel Kotov.
-Next he defeated David Goffin to reach his first final since 2022 and sixth overall.
+Seeded tenth at the 2024 Winston-Salem Open, he reached his first ATP semifinal since July 2023 with a win over 15th seed Pavel Kotov, where he defeated David Goffin to reach his first final since 2022 and sixth overall.
 He won his fourth title over 11th seed Alex Michelsen in a little over an hour in straight sets.
 He became the 11th active player to have won on all surfaces grass, clay and hard.
 As a result, he returned to the top 50 in the singles rankings on 26 August 2024.

+He reached the quarterfinals at the 2025 Australian Open for the first time at a Grand Slam event but lost to 21st seed Ben Shelton.